Photo by Innerbody Research

 Our testing team has spent years covering Hims and BlueChew and following developments in their products, services, and pricing.
 We’ll tell you everything you need to know right here.

-Hims also offers the same three chewable ED medications you can get from BlueChew, but they come in a regular prescription bottle with a small tin for carrying them, for added convenience, rather than the individually wrapped doses you get from BlueChew.
-There are some dosing and drug combination limitations with Hims’ chewables that may make BlueChew a more appropriate starting point for certain men determined to take chewables.
-But Hims’ traditional tablets offer a much wider range of doses overall; that’s better for titration purposes as men calibrate the dose that works for them.
+Hims’ chewables come in a regular prescription bottle with a small tin for carrying them, for added convenience, whereas BlueChew provides individually wrapped doses.
+But Hims’ catalog, especially its traditional tablets, offers a much wider range of treatments and doses overall; that’s better for titration as men calibrate the dose that works for them.

 For those in a hurry, here is a quick summary of our suggestions — read on for all of the details behind them.